Best car insurance companies in Ohio

 Consider your individual needs

 Many personal factors, like driver risk, influence the cost of insurance.
 Because insurance companies use driving records to gauge how likely a policyholder is to file future claims, they often charge higher rates for drivers with prior traffic violations.
-Having a speeding ticket, for example, could demonstrate high-risk driving behavior, potentially increasing average annual premiums by hundreds of dollars.
+Having a speeding ticket on your motor vehicle record, for example, could demonstrate high-risk driving behavior, potentially increasing average annual premiums by hundreds of dollars.
 In Ohio, the average annual full coverage increase for a single speeding ticket is 32%, which is considerably more than the national average increase of 23%.

 Car insurance discounts in Ohio

-Car insurance in Ohio is already more affordable than it is in some areas of the country, but most insurance providers offer additional ways to save money on your premium.
+Rates for car insurance in Ohio are, on average, already more affordable than many other areas of the country, but most insurance providers offer additional ways to save money on your premium.
 For example, some car insurance companies reward drivers with a lower premium if they pay their policy in full, have certain safety features installed in their vehicle and maintain a clean driving record.
 These are some of the most common auto insurance discounts in Ohio:

 - Young drivers: If you have a teen or young adult driver on your policy, you will likely find at least a couple of discounts offered to help mitigate the added cost.
 For example, full-time students who maintain a B or better average are usually eligible for good student discounts.
 If you insure a college student who attends school away from home without a car, you may also qualify for a discount.

-- Safe drivers: If you have not filed a claim for several years, you may earn a discount on your premium.
+- Safe drivers: Drivers who haven’t been involved in an at-fault accident or convicted of a moving violation for several years could qualify for a discount on their car insurance premium.
 The timespan varies by company but is usually three to five years.
 However, even drivers without spotless driving records may qualify for safe driver discounts through options like telematics programs, which track safe driving behaviors like soft braking and award discounts depending on how safe you drive.

 - Other discounts: Discounts may fall into a variety of categories, including loyalty and policy management style.
-For instance, most insurers offer discounts for bundling multiple policies with them, like home and auto.
+For instance, most insurers offer discounts for bundling multiple policies with them, like home and auto insurance.
 Other discounts may be offered for setting up automatic electronic payments, paying your premium in full or opting for a paperless experience.
+Some companies even offer discounts for alumni or employee organizations, business groups or specific occupations.

 Insurance companies operate differently, meaning they each likely offer a different set of discounts.
 If you are unsure what discounts you qualify for, you may be able to view a list of savings opportunities on a company’s website or you can talk to a customer service representative.